Iakop/arch-install/README.md

 **You are here:**
 - Remove ftphack from project.
 Using scp to installing machine from now on.
 ___
+*Needed*
+- Add an xorg config of backlight.
+Intel driver has issues, for now maybe this can do it.
+- FInd out why Nvidia drivers weren't properly installed on the Lenovo Thinkpad.
 ___
 *Nice to haves*
 - Git configscript for the newly added user: